YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 The OCanren formula parser has the EXTEND statement as its core, which refers to some auxiliary functions.
-The EXTEND statement itself consists of a list of entries, notably the global entries `expr`and `ctyp` that extends the corresponding predefined entries with locally defined entries such as `ocanren_embedding`.
+The EXTEND statement itself consists of a list of entries, notably the global entries `expr`and `ctyp` that extend the corresponding predefined entries with locally defined entries such as `ocanren_embedding`.
 We will next focus on the extension of `expr` and leave `ctyp` aside.

 As far as the semantics is concerned entries are